Kinovea/kinovea-docs/source/capture/hardware/network.rst

 Smartphones
 -----------

-Smartphones can be used as network cameras over the WiFi network by using a dedicated application streaming in MJPEG.
-For example "IP Webcam" by Pavel Khlebovich can be used for this on Android.
+Smartphones can be used as network cameras over the WiFi network by using a dedicated application, provided it supports streaming in MJPEG.
+For example "IP Webcam" by Pavel Khlebovich can be used on Android devices.

 Consult the application to find the URL of the server and the IP address of the smartphone.